Support for learners

 Whatever your journey to your dream career looks like, you will be supported every step of the way.

-The College has a number of teams dedicated to helping you with your personal and academic progress – from choosing the right course and applying to be a part of Coventry College, until the day you get your qualification and then progress in your chosen career.
+The College has a number of teams dedicated to helping you with your personal and academic progress – from choosing the right programme and applying, until the day you get your qualification and progress towards your chosen career.

 We want to ensure that your time at college is a positive experience – some of the ways we can help you are detailed below.

-At Coventry College we pride ourselves in offering high quality additional learning support to students with disabilities and learning difficulties, and those students who need extra help with their English and maths.
-There are a wide range of options that are available to you as a student.
+At Coventry College we pride ourselves in offering high quality additional learning support to learners with disabilities and learning difficulties, and to those who need extra help with their English and maths.
+There are a wide range of options that are available to you as a learner.

 What support do we offer?

 - Support at break times during the college day

 - English, maths and assignment workshops